FG saves $2m annually from local cement production – BUA CEO — Nigeria Today

 “We are looking forward to another meeting and I believe in the next few months a lot of things will take shape as far as this council is concerned,’’ Rabiu added.

-The post FG saves $2m annually from local cement production – BUA CEO appeared first on Vanguard News.
+The post FG saves $2m annually from local cement production – BUA CEO appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research